TheAirship/Traitor/README.md

-# Traitor! - An experimental Excel password cracker written in VBA.
+# Traitor! - An experimental Excel-based password cracker for Excel files.
+*Emphasis on the 'experimental'*

-Traitor! is an experiment born out of years of telling client that storing passwords in Excel spreadsheets, password-protected or otherwise, is not a secure practice.
-After repeated comments about how VBA could theoretically be used to crack passwords, I decided to test that theory.
-You can read my blog post with the full back story here.
+Traitor! was born out of years of telling customers that storing passwords in Excel spreadsheets, password-protected or otherwise, isn't the best idea there's ever been.
+After some casual remarks about how it was probably possible to use Excel's VBA backend to crack a password on another Excel file, I decided to see if that was actually feasible.

 Traitor! is made available here for testing and tinkering.
 Some general disclaimers:

-* In almost every case, there are better methods for bypassing protections on Excel files.
+* In almost every case, there are better methods to bypass protections on Excel files.
 This was an experiment, not an effort to create an industry-standard tool.
 * Traitor! is a script, and any script has the potential to be malicious.
 If you're not comfortable using a pre-packaged macro-enabled Excel workbook created by a guy who uses a hand-drawn cartoon seagull as his GitHub avatar, review the source code and use installation / use methods #1 or #2 listed below.
 * Traitor! was created for authorized personal and professional testing.
 Using it to attack targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state, and federal laws.
 The author(s) assume no liability and are not responsible for any misuse or damage caused by this tool.

 ## Installation

-Traitor! is VBA script, so it doesn't need to be installed, but it does require a recent version of Microsoft Excel installed and available.
+Traitor! is VBA script, so it doesn't need to be installed, but you do need to have a recent version of Microsoft Excel available.
 There are three main ways to prepare Traitor! for use:

 1. Import VBA script only (if you're very comfortable with VBA editor and scripting)
     * Download the Traitor!.bas file, or just clone the entire repo